yuvarajsriramoju/RAG-Based-PDF-Assistant/README.md

 ---

 ## 🔮 Future Improvements
 - Add rerankers for improved context retrieval
 - Support multimodal PDFs (figures + text)
+- Make it availble for document formats other than PDFs like Word Doc etc...
 - Docker Compose for one-line deployment

 ---